directus-labs/guest-authoring/directus-solidstart/index.md

 This method attempts to fetch information from a given `slug`.
 If there is no information, it will return `null`.

-Inside of `src/routes`, create a new a file called `slug.jsx`.
+Inside of the `src/routes` directory, create a new a file called `slug.jsx`.
 This is a dynamic route, so a single file can be used for all of the top-level pages.

 > It's important to note that exact matches take precedence over dynamic routes.
 If it exists, a `about.jsx` file will render instead of `[slug].jsx` for the `/about` URL.